CityPlan 2030: Shaping Our Future is the long-term strategic management plan for the City of Norwood Payneham & St Peters.

 The four key Outcomes reflect the four ‘Pillars’ of social, cultural, economic and environmental sustainability, which help to build in sustainability principles across the organisation and align of all the Council’s operations with the priorities contained within CityPlan 2030.

-The Objectives and Strategies contained within CityPlan 2030, set out the priorities for achieving the Outcomes.
+The Objectives and Strategies contained within CityPlan 2030 set out the priorities for achieving the Outcomes.
 The Strategies outline, in broad terms, how this will be implemented.
-Indicators and Targets have been identified to ensure that progress towards achieving each of the Outcomes can be measured.
+The Indicators and Targets have been identified to ensure that progress towards achieving each of the Outcomes and specific strategies can be measured.

 The four Key Outcomes reflect the four ‘pillars’ of social, cultural, economic and environmental sustainability, which helps to build in sustainability principles across the organisation and facilitates the alignment of all Council operations with the priorities contained within CityPlan 2030.